lpvera22/Telzir/README.md

 # Telzir

-A nice project with a nice description

----
 ## Requirements

 For development, you will only need Node.js and a node global package, installed in your environement.